Leonid Brezhnev: 1941–1945: World War II

 When Nazi Germany invaded the Soviet Union, Brezhnev was tasked with overseeing mobilization plans and the evacuation of Soviet factories.
 In July, he requested to be drafted into the military and was assigned to the Southern Front.
 During the retreat of Soviet forces, he returned to Dnepropetrovsk and remained in the city up to 25 August, the day it fell.
 In Autumn, Brezhnev was made deputy of political administration for the Southern Front, with the rank of Brigade-Commissar (equivalent to Colonel).
 During this period, Brezhnev developed his contacts with Khrushchev further, directly serving under his leadership from July to October 1941.

 When the Germans occupied Ukraine in 1942, Brezhnev was sent to the Caucasus as deputy head of political administration of the North Caucasus Front.
-In April 1943 he became head of the Political Department of the 18th Army.
+In April 1943, he became head of the Political Department of the 18th Army.
 Later that year, the 18th Army became part of the 1st Ukrainian Front, as the Red Army regained the initiative and advanced westward through Ukraine.
-In 1944, Brezhnev was promoted to the rank of major general as Soviets successfully pushed German forces out of Transcarpathia.
+In 1944, Brezhnev was promoted to the rank of major general as the Soviets successfully pushed German forces out of Transcarpathia.
 At the end of the war in Europe, Brezhnev was chief political commissar of the 4th Ukrainian Front, which entered Prague in May 1945, after the German surrender.